| |

 Vegan Leather and Fabric uppers | Price: €119 | Discount Code: KELLY for 5% off | Sizes: EU36 – 44 | Stack height: 10mm

-The Freya sandals from Sambas the Bambas share a similar minimalist design with other barefoot-style sandals like Birkenstocks, but with a more playful and refined twist.
+The Freya sandals from Sambas the Bambas share a similar minimalist design with the other barefoot-style sandals on this list, but with a more playful and refined twist.
 They feature thick vegan leather straps layered with recycled microfiber and finished with gold buckles—Sambas is a fully vegan brand known for its creative use of sustainable materials.

 The midsole includes about 4mm of coconut fiber for light cushioning, and the cork insole feels smooth underfoot without being slippery.